shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 ### 💡 Explanation

-- 🔐 Verify third-party updates
+- Don’t blindly trust third-party updates
-- 💾 Maintain backups
+- Always have backups
-- 🧱 Segment networks
+- Segment your network
-- ⚡ Patch vulnerabilities
+- Patch known vulnerabilities
-- 👀 Monitor lateral movement
+- Monitor for lateral movement

 ---

 # 🧰 Task 10: SOC Perspective

 ### ❓ Question
-How would this be detected?
+How would we actually catch this in a SOC?

 ### 🧠 Answer

 Monitor SMB traffic, credential dumping, and remote execution tools

-### 💡 Detection Ideas
+### 💡 Explanation

+Things I’d be looking for:

 - Spike in SMB traffic (port 445)
-- PSExec activity across hosts
+- PSExec activity across multiple hosts
 - Credential dumping behavior

 ---